It’s a new era in targeting. Say hello to ATOM.

 We feel strongly that audiences should not be decoupled from the media.
 Users’ advertising preferences are an integral part of this.
 This is one reason why first-party data and cohorts-driven targeting will reign supreme, compared to solutions like shared identities that cross-link data and provide far lesser control to the end consumers.
 With ATOM, we are building a privacy-first ecosystem by learning from first-party driven targeting successes within the walled gardens, while offering the same efficiency and efficacy by being an open alternative to publishers and advertisers alike.

 It’s an incredibly interesting time for the advertising industry, and we are thrilled to present a solution that not only puts user privacy at the forefront, but also enables brands and publishers to achieve their business goals.
-Apart from Facebook, Google, and Apple, Verve Group is the only platform that currently supports on-device ad personalization for anonymized users with a privacy-first approach.
+Apart from Facebook, Google, and Apple, Verve is the only platform that currently supports on-device ad personalization for anonymized users with a privacy-first approach.

 Our beta program is now open to all interested partners.
 So if you are an advertiser looking to secure your campaign budgets and audience addressability, or a publisher looking to de-risk monetization, then we are here to help you.